CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 - The agenda for user 3 is shown, with the revision dates shown as follows:
   - (No topic is shown for 1 week after the selected date, as this is in the past)
-  - Codewars, Today's date (1 month from the selected date)
+  - Codewars, Today's date (e.g. if it's currently July 26th, shows: July 26th)
-  - Codewars, Two months in the future, on the same date of the month as today (3 months from the selected date)
+  - Codewars, Two months in the future (e.g. if it's currently July 26th, shows: September 26th)
-  - Codewars, 5 months in the future, on the same day of the month as today (6 months from the selected date)
+  - Codewars, 5 months in the future (e.g. if it's currently July 26th, shows: December 26th)
-  - Codewars, 11 months in the future, on the same day of the month as today (1 year from the selected date)
+  - Codewars, 11 months in the future, (e.g. if it's currently July 26th, shows: June 26th)
 - Each of the revision dates show the topic name and the relevant date (styling/formatting does not matter as long as it is understandable)
 - The form remains on the website (allowing for further topics to be added)